atilatech/atila-engineering-interview/README.md

 ```

 1. If I visit the following url: `http://localhost:8000/scholarships/?q=engineering`
-1. The API should return all the scholarships that contain the query string "engineering"
+1. The API should return all the scholarships that contain the string "engineering"
 in any of the scholarship's fields.
-1. So in this example, the API will return the following response
+1. So in this example, the API will return the following response:
 ```json
 {
   "query": "engineering",